fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ServiceBus/vTrue/Get-AzureRmServiceBusQueueKey.md

 ```

 ### -QueueName
-The Service Bus queue name.
+Specifies the name of the Service Bus queue.

 ```yaml
 Type: String